material-components/material-components-web/packages/mdc-notched-outline/README.md

 Method Signature | Description
 --- | ---
-`updateSvgPath(labelWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given width of the label element and the RTL context.
+`updateSvgPath(notchWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given notchWidth and the RTL context.

 [//]: <> (TODO(mattgoo): add how to hide/show notch in outline)